 7 years in

-Talking about “ish” getting real… this is the “we were not ready for all of this” phase.
+Talking about “ish” getting real… this is the “we were not ready for all of this at one time” phase.
 Kids, daycare, sleepless nights, date nights are long gone and careers are demanding.
 Routines are now a necessary and everyone feels overwhelmed and under appreciated.

 10 year mark